nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public boolean deleteFolder(String path, boolean commit, boolean force) throws IOException, BitcasaException
    :outertype: RESTAdapter

-   Deletes the folder at given path.
+   Deletes the folder from the CloudFS file system.

+   :param path: Path to the folder to be deleted.
    :param commit: If true, folder is deleted immediately.
 Otherwise, it is moved to the Trash.
 The default is false.
    :param force: If true, folder is deleted even if it contains sub-items.
 The default is false.
    :throws BitcasaException: If a CloudFS API error occurs.